pattern/verdant-refuge/README.md

 -   **MetaPlugin** - This allow metadata to be easily included about any files.
-All the `meta.yaml` files in the directory tree of a given file are evaluated, then the [YAML front matter](yaml) of the file is evaluated.
+All the `meta.yaml` files in the directory tree of a given file are evaluated, then the [YAML front matter][yaml] of the file is evaluated.
 The inheritance allows you to keep [DRY][dry] while still being as descriptive as needed.

-[yaml]: https://github.com/mojombo/jekyll/wiki/yaml-front-matter "Describes what YAML front matter is, ignore the Jekyll-specific bits!"
+[yaml]: https://github.com/mojombo/jekyll/wiki/yaml-front-matter "Describes YAML front matter - ignore the Jekyll-specific bits!"
 [dry]: http://en.wikipedia.org/wiki/Don't_repeat_yourself "Wikipedia: Don't Repeat Yourself (DRY)"

 -   **AutoExtendPlugin** - This plugin wires up the `extends` and